 The "Distribution Payment Dates" for the Series A Preferred Units will be on the 15th day of each month, commencing on November 15, 2015.
 Such distributions will be paid to the holders of record as of the close of business on the last business day of the month preceding the applicable Distribution Payment Date.
-Distributions will be cumulative and accumulate at the applicable distribution rate in each distribution period from and including the initial issue date or the first day of the following month, as the case may be, to and including the last day of that month until such time as we pay the distribution, convert all of the outstanding Series A Preferred Units as described under "- Change of Control - Change of Control Rights" or redeem all of the outstanding Series A Preferred Units as described under "- Redemption - Optional Redemption" and "- Change of Control - Redemption upon a Change of Control," whether or not such distributions have been declared.
-Distributions will accumulate on the amount of distributions in arrears at the applicable distribution rate.
-If any Distribution Payment Date during the Fixed Rate Period otherwise would fall on a day that is not a Business Day, declared distributions will be paid on the immediately succeeding Business Day without the accumulation of additional distributions.
-If any Distribution Payment Date during the Floating Rate Period otherwise would fall on a day that is not a Business Day, declared distributions will be paid on the immediately succeeding Business Day without the accumulation of additional distributions, unless that day falls in the next calendar month, in which case the Distribution Payment Date will be the immediately preceding Business Day.
-Distributions on the Series A Preferred Units for any distribution period in the Fixed Rate Period will be payable based on a 360-day year consisting of twelve 30-day months, with the result that the amount of the distribution for each distribution period (other than the initial such period) will equal \$ per unit.
+Distributions will be cumulative and accumulate at the applicable distribution rate in each distribution period from and including the initial issue date or the first day of the following month, as the case may be, to and including the last day of that month until such time as we pay the distribution, convert all of the outstanding Series A Preferred Units as described under "- Change of Control - Change of Control - Redemption upon a Change of Control," whether or not such distributions have been declared.
+Distributions will accumulate on the amount of distributions in arrears at the applicable distributions will be paid on the immediately succeeding Business Day without the accumulation of additional distributions payment Date during the Floating Rate Period otherwise would fall on a day that is not a Business Day, declared during the Floating Rate Period otherwise would fall on a day that is not a Business Day, declared during the Floating Rate Period otherwise would fall on a day that is not a Business Day without the accumulation of additional distributions will be paid on the immediately succeeding Business that day falls in the next calendar month, in which case the Distribution Payment Date will be the immediately preceding Business Day.
+Distributions on the Series A Preferred Units for any distribution period in the Fixed Rate Period (other than the initial such period) will equal \$0.1875 per unit.
 Distributions on the Series A Preferred Units for any distribution period in the Floating Rate Period will be payable based on the actual number of days in a distribution period and a 360-day year.